Cross-Leases

 Find it here or contact us directly.

-Cross lease properties are often the subject of neighbour disputes, and resolving any dispute is not easy and very expensive.
-There is therefore often a value discount applied to cross-lease properties – a fee simple property is frequently worth more, and is easier to sell.
+Cross-lease properties are often the subject of neighbour disputes, and resolving any dispute is not easy and possibly expensive.
+There is therefore often a value discount applied to cross-lease properties – a fee-simple property is frequently worth more, and is easier to sell.
 But there is also a greater benefit than just money: the ability to make your house the way you want, without needing your neighbour’s consent, and without the ongoing costs of needing to update the flat plan on your title after each alteration.

-If the buildings on-site do not match your Cross-Lease flats plan, then your title is probably defective.
-If this is the case then we advise that you either rectify the Cross-Lease flats plan, or even better, convert your property to a Fee-simple title.
-Although the conversion to Fee-simple is more expensive than an updated Cross-lease plan, in most cases we strongly recommend converting Cross-lease properties to freehold, particularly in the Auckland area, due to the often-significant uplift in values.
+If the buildings on-site do not match your cross-lease flats plan, then your title is probably defective.
+If this is the case then we advise that you either rectify the cross-lease flats plan, or even better, convert your property to a fee-simple title.
+Although the conversion to fee-simple is more expensive than an updated cross-lease plan, in most cases we strongly recommend converting cross-lease properties to freehold, due to the often-significant uplift in values.

 Why do I have to do anything?